 The values returned by hash function.
 Also known as hash values, hash codes, or digests.
 Contrary to popular belief, in the crypto world, hashes have nothing to do with hash browns.

-The process where a computer takes an input of data (generally transactions) and with the help of a mathematical formula turns it into an alpha-numeric string of characters.
+Hash Function is the process where a computer takes an input of data (generally transactions) and with the help of a mathematical formula turns it into an alpha-numeric string of characters.

-The speed at which a mining rig is able to calculate new hashes, generally measured in seconds.
+Hash Rate is the speed at which a mining rig is able to calculate new hashes, generally measured in seconds.

-Refers to a special feature that is used to create smart contracts that are able to modify payment channels.
+HTLC (Hashed TimeLock Contract) refers to a special feature that is used to create smart contracts that are able to modify payment channels.

-A token sale organized by a start-up in order to raise funds for the project.
+An ICO (Initial Coin Offering) is a token sale organized by a start-up in order to raise funds for the project.

-A token sale organized by a start-up with the help of an exchange platform.
+An IEO (Initial Exchange Offering) is a token sale organized by a start-up with the help of an exchange platform.

-The total trading value of a crypto coin, calculating by multiplying the supply of tokens with the current price.
+Market Capitalization represents the total trading value of a crypto coin, calculating by multiplying the supply of tokens with the current price.

-A PC wallet or crypto coin node that is used as a Proof-of-Service algorithm to protect a real-time copy of the blockchain.
+Masternode is a PC wallet or crypto coin node that is used as a Proof-of-Service algorithm to protect a real-time copy of the blockchain.

-A structure that allows for the efficient and secure verification of content in a large body of data.
+Merkle Tree is a structure that allows for the efficient and secure verification of content in a large body of data.
 Also known as a hash tree.

-The verification of transactions on a blockchain network, in which transactions are added as entries into the blockchain ledger.
+Mining represents the verification of transactions on a blockchain network, in which transactions are added as entries into the blockchain ledger.

-Refers to a network of computers that are connected to each other via the internet, allowing them to directly share files between them.
+P2P (Peer-to-Peer) refers to a network of computers that are connected to each other via the internet, allowing them to directly share files between them.

 Also referred to as a stablecoin, a pegged currency is a currency that has a value fixed to a designated asset.
 For example, 1 stablecoin = 1 USD.

-An off-chain solution that tries to increase the performance of the Ethereum network by creating a tree-like structure of numerous smaller chains.
+Plasma is an off-chain solution that tries to increase the performance of the Ethereum network by creating a tree-like structure of numerous smaller chains.

-Also known as a Pyramid Scheme, the Ponzi Scheme is a fraud where the investor’s funds are used to pay previous investors.
+Also known as a Pyramid Scheme, the Ponzi Scheme is a fraud where the new investor’s funds are used to pay previous investors.